rizdaprasetya/mt-alt-doc/en/core-api/e-wallet.md

 Basic integration process of GoPay is explained in this section.

 ## Steps for Integration
-To integrate with *E-Wallet* Payment method, follow the steps given below.
+To integrate with *E-Money* Payment method, follow the steps given below.

 ## 1. Sending Transaction Data to API Charge
 API request should be done from merchant backend to acquire QR code and deeplink to Gojek app.
 The table given below describes the various elements required for sending the transaction data to the *Charge API*.